Greening the Box

 The most unique feature of the park is a bio-cleansing system that will create a saltgrass marsh and “treatment train” for 150,000 gallons of briny water that is pumped from the foundations of the existing center.
 This system will create the feeling so typical of the grassy bluffs of Torrey Pines or Point Loma, giving city dwellers and visitors the same dramatic experience of the coast but walkable from anywhere downtown.

-The project received unanimous approval from the California Coastal Commission in 2013 and will be completed in 2017.
+The project received unanimous approval from the California Coastal Commission in 2013.

 Client: San Diego Convention